10/7/14 Update: Menu updated.

-Location: ABC Commissary is located behind American Idol Experience on Commissary Lane.
+Location: Behind the old American Idol Experience building on Commissary Lane.
 The easiest way to find it is to walk behind the Sorcerer’s Hat and take a left.

 Food Type: Seafood, Burgers, Salads.